 Basic bicycle maintenance on eBay

-To my opinion a true cyclist is a blend of both athlete and mechanic; one who knows how to push their body forward and also knows how to care for their vehicle.
-For anyone who is pushing their bikes to the limit, either on the trails or on grueling commutes, repairs are often necessary.
-In order to be autonomous, cyclists need at least understanding of basic bicycle maintenance so that they can keep moving forward.
+In my opinion, a real cyclist is a blend of both athlete and mechanic; one who knows how to push their body forward, as well as taking care of the bike.
+Your bicycle is a vehicle, and repairs are often necessary.
+To be autonomous, cyclists need at least an understanding of essential bicycle maintenance so that they can keep moving forward.
 Here are some of the basic principles to keep in mind:

 My Recommended Basic Bicycle Maintenance Items